axisgroup/design-process/3-Diverge/README.md

 ## Diverge: Illuminating all possible paths

-Our goal is to explore as many ideas as possible, regardless of how realistic, feasible or viable they may or may not be.
+Our goal is to explore as many ideas as possible, regardless of how feasible they may or may not be.
 Diverging helps gain insights that comes from radically different perspectives and approaches to solving a problem.
-These insights can become valuable differentiating forces and the source of unique solution inspiration.
+These insights can become valuable differentiating forces and the source of unique solutions.
 Also, once we begin eliminating some these options in the next phase, we are given reason to be more confident in the options we do move forward with because we have explored so many alternatives.

 * Have a mindset of "Yes" and constantly ask “How might we?”